 The second problem with this movie is that every single character is a stereotype.
 Jake Sully is every white man needlessly turned into the central figure of some other race's story.
 He is the mighty whitey.
 Neytiri is the chief's daughter/ his girlfriend.
 Doctor Augustine is the lovable crank who needs her "g-- d--- cigarettes!"
 Colonel Qaritch is the cold-hearted military man.
 Everything about him is a caricature of a grunt.
 Trudy Chacon is another tough/cool laconic military type.
 Most everyone else is a military or researcher stereotype besides the N'avi.
 The Na'vi are of course a white man's stereotype of Native Americans.
 They are the "noble savage."
 They've added nothing to Hollywood's Native American trope.
 Despite Hollywood's hatred for Christianity, they've once again come out to praise fringe paganism.
 This idealization of primitive peoples rings very hollow coming from a multi-millionaire who is obviously living an ostentatious lifestyle.
 The movie alone felt like it was purposely unoriginal, but of course the marketing hype outside the movie went to great pains to tell us James Cameron spent sixteen years writing it and it was the most original thing ever.

 The movie had a few strengths.
 From the first shot, I was a little disappointed to be watching it at home.
 I imagine it was quite majestic at the theater.
 It was visually beautiful and the effects were very seamless, which was not the impression I got from the trailer.
 The visuals and some of the story ideas reminded me of the work of Japanes anime maestro Hayao Miyazaki, especially Castle in the Sky.
 At no point during the movie was I particularly bored.
 If the movie had had a similar story, but with more dynamic characterizations, more dynamic ideas and was less, painfully, obviously political, it would have been better and more entertaining.
 I also would have liked to see more of the Jake Sully character in a wheelchair.
 I understand that it could be boring watching a paralyzed man wheel around, but the character development would have made his transformation more meaningful.
+Him leaving his paralyzed human form means little to the audience when it happens almost immediately.
 As I stated in the opening paragraph, Avatar was not as terrible as I expected, but that's only because I set the bar so low.